Moxa-Linux/v2406c-system/README.md

 Base system for V-2406C.
 It contains the necessary tools for setting up V-2406C

-## modules
-V-2406C standard kernel modules.
-The Linux kernel modules for use on V-2406C

 ## firmware
 V-2406C platform firmware files.
 The Linux firmare files for use on V-2406C